noobermin/electro/README.md

 * The time step.
 * A bool that declares whether threads will be used or not.
 Currently, each particle is stepped by its own thread.

 The units used are cgs and natural units.
-To use natural units, define the macros ELECRO_USE_NATURAL before the start including `electro.hpp`.
+To use natural units, define the macro `ELECTRO_USE_NATURAL` before the start including `electro.hpp`.

 `Electro` has two public methods of interest, the first is `add`.
 Use this to add particles into the simulation.
 The second method is `step`, which advances the simulation in time.
-This (currently) returns a vector of position and velocity pairs, in queue order to when they were appended by `add`.
+This returns a vector of first a timestamp, position, and then velocities, from x to z in that order, for each particle in queue order to when they were appended by `add`.

 Technical
 ---------